-Fixed rates start as low as 6.99% APR when you set up autopay, but can range up to more than 22%, depending on your credit, income and the length of your loan.
+Fixed rates start low (especially when you set up autopay), but can range higher, depending on your credit, income and the length of your loan.

 So it’s important to compare the rate you’re offered for a personal loan to the rate you could get on a credit card to figure out which one is right for you.

 You’ll also appreciate that SoFi personal loans charge no origination, prepayment or hidden fees.

 Best for people with bad credit: AccessOne